 14. Nikon AF-S DX Micro-Nikkor 40mm f/2.8G macro lens

 A macro lens like the Nikon AF-S DX 40mm f/2.8G Micro opens up tiny worlds for your photography, including flowers, insect life, jewelry, and fine details in items like furniture and fabrics.
 This lens is exceptionally sharp to within 6 inches of your subject.

 Macro lenses aren't just for close-ups, though.
 With a 40mm focal length, this product serves as a good all-around lens, with just a smidgen of telephoto beyond the way your eyes naturally see the world.
-With the large, f2.8 aperture, this lens produces a shallow depth of field for attractive portraits and allows for low-light shooting (takes 52mm filters).
+With its large, f2.8 aperture, it produces a shallow depth of field for attractive portraits and allows for low-light shooting (takes 52mm filters).

 15. Nikon 4814 SB-500 AF Speedlight

 Beyond filling in shadows, a DSLR's built-in flash can't do much.
 An attached flash not only covers much more territory, but also tilts, so you can bounce light off ceilings or walls for softer illumination.
 The SB-500 is not the cheapest Nikon flash, but it's the best value among them by far, which is why we've included it in this list of the best Nikon accessories.
 Upgrades include not only tilting, but also rotation for more bounce options.
 In addition, this flash is far more powerful than Nikon's entry-level models.
 Bonus: it includes a set of LEDs to provide constant illumination for shooting close-up video.